typedpath/terraform2kotlin/readme.md

 </pre>
 ___Beware___ the tests create cloud resources that cost money !
 For the tests to work you need to:
- * create admin CLI AWS user see: https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html - its worth considering restricted access rights of this user as much as possible
+ * create admin CLI AWS user, see: https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html - its worth considering restricted access rights of this user as much as possible
  * define environment variables:
    *  __awsTestAccessKey__ (format: AKIA42VZ2QKNI5LJAYWV)
    * __awsTestSecretKey__ (format: 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)